AfonsoBatista7/minenostalgia-server-website/README.md

     ```sh
     cd linux
     ```

+6. Start Docker
+    Using your operating system search engine search for Docker and open it.

-3. Run the Project
+7. Run the Project
     ```sh
     .\up.bat
     ```
-7. Open your browser and navigate to `http://localhost:80`
+9. Open your browser and navigate to `http://localhost:80`
-8. Enjoy!
+10. Enjoy!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>